 2- In today’s learning environment we must understand why we all like playing games and hate having boring lessons.
 We need to engineer and make use of the 47 game mechanics during a lesson.
 It is possible to embed learning experience to lessons and embed learning objects to games.
 Both are possible.

-Since we are all clear about the roadmap we need to establish a technical landscape that would enable the vision.
+Since we are all clear about the roadmap we need to establish a technology landscape that would enable the vision.
 But how?
 Very simple all we need to do is to mimic what all those mega game exchanges are doing.
-We should benchmark our education system against iTunes, BlackBerry Apps market, Sony PlayStation Network etc. I am sure we can engineer a better environment.
+We should benchmark our education system against iTunes, BlackBerry Apps market, Sony PlayStation Network etc… I am sure we can engineer a better environment.